 You will have one week (including weekends and holidays) after any course material grade has been posted to dispute your grade.
-The exception will be the LAST exam because there won't be enough time to complete disputes and turn grades in.
+The exception will be the LAST exam because there won't be enough time to complete disputes and turn final grades in to the registrar's office.
 Disputes will NOT be accepted after that date.
 If you want to dispute a grade you will need to write a paragraph explaining the dispute.
-For exams/quizzes, write out the question on the quiz and a paragraph explaining why your answer is correct with references to the material in the text for each question or writing assignment you are disputing.
-Then send a private email with this information to the instructor's email address.
+For quizzes, write out the question on the quiz and a paragraph explaining why your answer is correct with references to the material in the text for each question or section of the writing assignment you are disputing.
+Then send a private email with this information to the instructor's e-mail address.
+Please note that to access your quiz after it has been graded, you will need to come to office hours.